-Toward this end, the "FbF Ready" project is conducting an extensive Knowledge, Attitudes, and Practices (KAP) Survey throughout Hanoi to collect quantitative and qualitative data about the current capacities of vulnerable groups to cope with heat wave events as well as their level of awareness about their occurrence and impact.
+Toward this end, the "FbF Ready" project is conducting an extensive Knowledge, Attitudes, and Practices (KAP) Survey throughout Hanoi to collect quantitative and qualitative data about the current capacities of vulnerable groups to cope with heat waves as well as their level of awareness about their occurrence and impact.

-As urban centers such as Hanoi are host to a great number of governmental and non-governmental organizations involved in climatic and disaster risk reduction-related programming, there is both a need and opportunity to create alliances and engage with a broad range of stakeholders.
-The "FbF Ready" project conducted a Stakeholder Network Analysis and AGIRI Stakeholder Analysis to identify, map, and better understand the relevant stakeholders in Hanoi and the potential opportunities for collaboration and meaningful engagement with them.
+As urban centers such as Hanoi are host to a great number of governmental and non-governmental organizations involved in climatic and disaster risk reduction-related programming, there is a need and opportunity to create alliances and engage with a broad range of stakeholders.